 Tanya de Hoog talks to us about some of the people and experiences that have shaped her career.
 She shares her thoughts on bias and inclusivity within our profession.

-This two day online course shows engineers how to arrive at an qualitative solution to both create a structure and check computer results.
+This two-day course shows engineers how to arrive at a qualitative solution to both create a structure and check computational results.